aeternity/aepp-sdk-js/docs/guides/delegate-signature-to-contract.md

-# Transaction delegation signatures
+# Delegate Signature to Contract

 The [Sophia](https://github.com/aeternity/protocol/blob/aeternity-node-v5.4.1/contracts/sophia.md) language for smart contracts allow to delegate the transaction execution to a contract by providing delegation signatures.

 ## Delegate signatures for AENS

 The following code snippet shows how to generate signatures for name transactions delegation to a contract

 ```js